freeipa/freeipa-community-portal/docs/deploy.rst

 Then, the installer creates the directory where the portal keeps its databases::

-    mkdir -p  /var/lib/freeipa_community_portal
+    mkdir -p -m 750 /var/lib/freeipa_community_portal
     chown apache:apache /var/lib/freeipa_community_portal/

 If Apache doesn't own this folder, it will vomit when attempting to put databases in it.
-Next, the installer generates a random key and stores it in a file called "key" the above directory.
+Next, the installer generates a random key and stores it in a file called "captcha.key" the above directory.
 The portal uses this key to secure the captcha.
 It would be mostly harmless if this key gets compromised, so there's no need to take any special precautions to secure it.

 After this, the installer does::